CSIS-iLab/js-viz/_templates/data-viz/README.md

-# China's Diplomatic Activity
+# Svelte Template

-A Svelte powered visualization showing Covid-19's impact on China's international image and diplomacy.
+A Svelte template for data visualizations with SASS integration.

 ## To Run